 IOLs are made of clear, medical-grade plastic (usually silicone or acrylic) and coated in a substance that helps to block harmful UV rays.
 They should be effective for the rest of your life; you almost certainly will not need to repeat this surgery in the future.

 How do I choose between the types of IOLs?

 Before scheduling clear lens exchange surgery, your doctor will give you an extensive vision test to determine the precise measurements of your refractive errors.
 The doctor will then make a recommendation based on your specific needs.
 If you need assistance seeing at only one distance (near, far or in between), then monofocal lenses may be a suitable option.
 If you want to correct vision at multiple distances, multifocal or accommodating IOLs are the better option.

 Clear lens exchange is an elective procedure aimed at correcting refractive errors to minimize your reliance on eyeglasses and contact lenses.
 As such, it is not covered by most insurance plans.
 Schwartz Laser does offer financing options through CareCredit for those who wish to make payments toward the total cost of the surgery.

 Are there other benefits to getting clear lens exchange?

 One of the top selling points of lens exchange is that it prevents you from developing cataracts later in life.
 Cataracts cause vision problems in about half of the population by age 75.
 Fortunately, cataracts cannot form on an artificial lens, so you will not be affected by this condition after having clear lens exchange.

 Contact Schwartz Laser Eye Center

-To learn more about clear lens exchange and whether it is right for you, please contact Schwartz Laser Eye Center and request a consultation.
+To learn more about refractive lens exchange and whether it is right for you, please contact Schwartz Laser Eye Center and request a RLE consultation.
 Call us at 480-483-3937 or 888-553-3937, or email us today.